stahler/UsingAutomatedLab/README.md

 4. Copy your ISO files to the ISO directory (C:\LabSources\ISOs)<br>
 _I had issues with evaluation editions of the Operating Systems._

-5. Verify the ISOs (pay attention to the OperatingSystemName)
+5. Verify the ISOs (pay attention to the OperatingSystemName, you will use them shortly)
 ```PowerShell
 Get-LabAvailableOperatingSystem
 ```